James scores 19 in 1,300th regular-season game in Lakers win

 TIP-INS

-Warriors: Golden State was 8 of 34 from beyond the arc.
-The 23.5% accuracy rate is its fourth worst of the season.
+Warriors: Golden State tied a season low with three offensive rebounds. … They were 8 of 34 from beyond the arc.
+The 23.5% accuracy rate is their fourth worst of the season. … The 20 turnovers marked the fourth time this season they have had 20 or more.

-Lakers: Markieff Morris and Alex Caruso each scored 13 points, while Dennis Schröder and Kyle Kuzma had 12 apiece and Talen Horton-Tucker 11. … This was the fourth time over the past two seasons Los Angeles has led by at least 28 points at halftime. … The Lakers were 6 of 9 on 3-pointers in the first quarter but struggled the rest of the game, going 5 of 22.
+Lakers: Los Angeles finished with season highs in rebounds (60) and steals (14) … Dennis Schroder scored 12 points and Talen Horton-Tucker 11. … Damian Jones finished with eight points, three rebounds and two blocks in eight minutes in his LA debut. … The Lakers were 6 of 9 on 3-pointers in the first quarter but struggled the rest of the game, going 5 of 22.

 UP NEXT